project-hatohol/hatohol/doc/server/hap2/how-to-setup-livestatus.md

 ## (3') Setup xinetd

 If you want to activate hap2_nagios_livestatus.py outside the nagios local machine,

 you should setup the xinetd.
-This section describe how to setup xinetd.
+This section describes how to do it.

-### Installation to CentOS 7
+### Installation on CentOS 7

     # yum install xinetd

-### Installation to Ubuntu 14.04 LTS
+### Installation on Ubuntu 14.04 LTS

     # apt-get install xinetd

 ### Put livestatus configuration file

-The following is an example configuration file.
-You put it to /etc/xinetd.d/livestatus .
+An example configuration file is as follows:

 ```
 service livestatus